IonicaBizauKitchen/heroku-writings/europe.md

+Today we’re happy to announce Heroku’s Europe region, available in public beta.
 With more than [3 million apps](https://www.heroku.com/) running on our platfrom from developers all over the globe, it's not surprising that we've had high demand for Heroku in more regions of the world.
-After collaborating closely with customers during private beta, we're now ready to offer Heroku services in Europe.
-Today we’re happy to announce Heroku’s Europe region, available in public beta.
+After collaborating closely with customers during private beta, we're now ready to offer Heroku services in Europe to all customers as part of a public beta.
 The Europe region runs Heroku applications from datacenters located in Europe, offering improved performance for users in that region.

 ## One Heroku, Two Continents